 - Macros (protein, fats, carbohydrates)

-If you remember from earlier, the classic Greek God physique hovers around 8-10% body fat.
+If you remember from earlier, your body fat percentage should hover around 8-10% for this body type.
 That leaves you with a few options regarding your future game plan:

 - Cutting down to your ideal BF% before bulking